kmrzakir/Dice_Roller_App/README.md

 - **Modify Button Style**: Update `custom_roll_button.xml` to change the button appearance.
 - **Update Colors**: Edit `colors.xml` to use different colors in the app.

-#### License
-Include the license information for your project here.

-#### Contact
-Provide contact information or links for further assistance or contributions.